crypticsymbols/daedalus/README.md

 * Camera interface such that handlers can be extended to other devices (gimbals, cargo drop, etc)
 * Untethered flight testing!
 * Navigation handlers: actions (hold / change 1 to 3 axes, platform specific handling of each desired state)
+* Abstract components...
+  * Control = Component, like camera?
+Everything gets a control handler and namespace our vehicle commands to component?
 * Longer range connectivity - high gain wifi/4G, xBee if bandwidth can handle video?
 * Fail-safe modes
 * Recruit interested people who want to help!
 Hex/Octo/Y copter?
 Heli?
 Fixed Wing?
 I'm trying to keep the broad view but I only have a quad to work with.